top of page

 Designing for Reality Is a Strategic Decision

-The most important question to ask of any system is not what it can do, but what assumptions it requires to function correctly—and what happens when those assumptions fail.
+The most critical question to ask about any system is not what it can do, but what assumptions it requires to function correctly.
+Understanding these assumptions is vital.
+It is equally important to know what happens when those assumptions fail.

 Comments